-After the precious spiritual experience with Buddhist monks, my second day in Chiang Mai was devoted to cooking.
+After the precious spiritual experience with Buddhist monks, my second day in Chiang Mai was devoted to learning how to cook Thai food.

 I’ve never particularly liked cooking, I used to cook just because I lived alone so I had to eat something and I don’t like ready meals, but I’ve always prepared very simple dishes in as little time as possible.
 Now, since I’ve switched to a vegetarian diet, something strange has happened to me, I love cooking.
 Interesting, isn’t it?